Conservative New Democracy party wins landslide victory in Greek elections for second 4-year term

-ATHENS, Greece (AP) — Greece's conservative New Democracy party won a landslide victory in the country's second election in five weeks Sunday, with partial official results showing it gaining a comfortable parliamentary majority to form a government for a second four-year term.
+ATHENS, Greece (AP) — Greece's conservative New Democracy party leader Kyriakos Mitsotakis vowed to speed up reforms following his landslide victory in the country's second election in five weeks Sunday.
+Near complete results show him gaining a comfortable parliamentary majority to form a government for a second four-year term.

-Official results from nearly 90% of voting centers nationwide showed Kyriakos Mitsotakis' party with just over 40% of the vote, with his main rival, the left-wing Syriza party, suffering a crushing defeat with just under 18%, even worse than its 20% in the last elections in May.
+Jubilant supporters gathered outside party headquarters in Athens, cheering, clapping and waving blue and white party flags.
+Near complete results show his party has won 40.5% of the vote, crushing his main rival, the left-wing Syriza party, which was struggling to reach 18%, two percentage points lower than the last elections in May.

+His second term as prime minister “can transform Greece at a dynamic pace of development which will increase salaries and reduce inequality, with better and free public health care, with a more effective and digital state and a strong country,” Mitsotakis said in a televised statement about the election results.

 Sunday's vote came just over a week after a migrant ship capsized and sank off the western coast of Greece, leaving hundreds of people dead and missing and calling into question the actions of Greek authorities and the country's strict migration policy.
 But the disaster, one of the worst in the Mediterranean in recent years, did not affect the election, with domestic economic issues at the forefront of voters' minds.

-Mitsotakis’ party was projected to win around 157 or 158 of Parliament’s 300 seats, thanks to a change in the electoral law that grants the winning party bonus seats.
-The previous election in May, conducted under a proportional representation system, left him five seats short of a majority despite winning 41% of the vote.
+Mitsotakis’ party was projected to win 158 of Parliament’s 300 seats, thanks to a change in the electoral law that grants the winning party bonus seats.
+The previous election in May, conducted under a proportional representation system, left him five seats short of a majority despite winning 41% of the vote, and he had decided to seek a stronger mandate in a second election rather than to seek to form a coalition government with a smaller party.

+Voter turnout, however, was low on Sunday, at just under 53% of eligible voters, compared to just over 61% in the May vote.

-In all, eight parties are projected to surpass the 3% threshold to enter Parliament, including an ultra-religious party and far right party backed by a jailed former lawmaker from the Nazi-inspired and now outlawed Golden Dawn party.
-The number of parties that make it into Parliament will affect how many seats the winner will hold.
+In all, eight parties were surpassing the 3% threshold to enter Parliament, including an ultra-religious party and far right party backed by a jailed former lawmaker from the Nazi-inspired, and now outlawed, Golden Dawn party.
+The number of parties that make it into Parliament affects how many seats the winner will hold.

 Mitsotakis, 55, campaigned on a platform of securing economic growth and political stability as Greece gradually recovers from a brutal nearly decade-long financial crisis.